Get the insights you need to grow your SaaS business and yourself.

 You try to ignore distractions.

-But you also need to think about the stuff in the bullet list.
+But you also need to think about more than beating your number.

 Part of y